twurple/twurple/docs/migration/index.md

 ## Use `AuthProvider`s directly

-Previously, {@ApiClient} exposed a few helper methods to instantiate it with an {@AuthProvider} created internally.
+Previously, {@link ApiClient} exposed a few helper methods to instantiate it with an {@link AuthProvider} created internally.

 In order to decouple these components from each other, these helpers were removed.
 Instead, you should now instantiate the providers by yourself.

-Additionally, some token related helpers on the {@ApiClient} have been removed.
+Additionally, some token related helpers on the {@link ApiClient} have been removed.
 You should call them on the provider directly, or use the free-standing helper functions.
 Both the providers and the helpers are now exported from the `@twurple/auth` package.